website watertownhistory.org

 Portage Register, speaking of the

-railroad extension between Columbus and Portage, says: “A considerable force of men is now
+railroad extension between Columbus and Portage, says: “A considerable force of men is now busily at

-busily at work in laying the track on the railroad between this city and
+work in laying the track on the railroad between this city and Columbus.
+The work is well along across the marsh,

-we shall have a railroad connection with Wyocena.”
-WD
+have a railroad connection with Wyocena.”

 06 23 A SAD ACCIDENT